k8hertweck/TACCtutorials/software.md

-Using and installing hardware on TACC
+Using and installing software on TACC
 =====================================

+`module` commands

+compiling and installing software not already available

+interactive jobs (split this out?)

+using R (split this out?)